On Appell sequences of polynomials of Bernoulli and Euler type: New Euler--type polynomials

 \textbf{Acknowledgments}

-I am grateful to A. Granville, who pointed out to me refs. \cite{Clarke} and \cite{Ray} (after that an early version of the paper was completed) and to B. Dubrovin, R.A.
-Leo, D. Levi and P. Winternitz for many useful discussions.
+I am grateful to A. Granville, who pointed out to me References \cite{Clarke} and \cite{Ray} (after an early version of the paper was completed) and to B. Dubrovin, R. A. Leo, D. Levi and P. Winternitz for many useful discussions.